shree998/Campus-Expert/.github/PULL_REQUEST_TEMPLATE.md

 THIS IS A PULL REQUEST TEMPLATE!
 This helps you complete a pull request.
 Please follow the instructions below.
 Reminder that you are bound to abide by the [Code of Conduct](../CODE_OF_CONDUCT.md)

+# 🚨 VERY IMPORTANT 🚨 - DELETE THIS SECTION AFTER COMPLETING

+**Please make sure your submission is in the correct directory**.
+In most cases, this is in submissions/YOUR-USERNAME/module-MODULENUMBER.

+You can find complete details in the submission instructions for each module.

 ## Description
 Tell us about your pull request!